mr-robertamoah/amalitech_gtp_phase_two_prometheus_and_graphana/README.md

 Break down the mathematical logic, explain why the result needs to be subtracted from 1, and discuss what could go wrong if you monitoring multiple mount points with this approach.
 How would you modify this query to exclude temporary filesystems?

 #### Answer
+node_filesystem_avail_bytes{mountpoint="/"} /
+node_filesystem_size_bytes{mountpoint="/"} gives a ratio of the available storage size of the mount to the total size of the mount.
+It is then subtracted from 1 to get a fraction of storage mount that is in use.

+Multiple mount problems will exist because different filesystems have different usage patterns and temporary filesystems will skew results.

 ### Question 7: Visualization Type Justification
 The tutorial uses three different visualization types: Stat, Time Series, and Gauge.
 For each visualization created in the lab, justify why that specific type was chosen over alternatives.
 What criteria should guide visualization selection, and when might your choices be suboptimal?

 #### Answer
+Guage was used for the percentage of memory used because it helps to show a percentage value while showing different colors of thresholds.

+The time series was used for the Total RAM and Used RAM because it helps to show the trend of memory usage over time.

+The Stat was used for Uptime of the system because a single value with or without graph using a specific unit.

 ### Question 8: Threshold Configuration Strategy
 Explain the reasoning behind the 80% threshold setting for disk usage in the gauge chart.